 Governmental funds.
 Governmental funds are used to account for essentially the same functions reported as governmental activities in the government-wide financial statements.
-However, unlike the government-wide financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
+However, unlike the governmentwide financial statements, governmental fund financial statements focus on near-term inflows and outflows of spendable resources, as well as on balances of spendable resources available at the end of the fiscal year.
 Such information may be useful in evaluating a government's near-term financing requirements.